ARMmbed/uvisor-lib/DOCUMENTATION.md

 ---

+**Note:**

-Note: this macro is only needed temporarily (uVisor disabled by default) and will be removed in the future.
+1. This macro is only needed temporarily (uVisor disabled by default) and will be removed in the future.

-Note: this macro must be used only once in the top level yotta executable.
+2. This macro must be used only once in the top level yotta executable.

 ```C
 UVISOR_SET_MODE(int uvisor_mode);